 What and Why: React Server Components in Next.js 13

 React Server Components are now fully supported in Next.js.
-Next.js 13 was recently released and React Server Components move out of experimental into full support.
-I would go beyond saying Next.js supports them to Next.js is heavily pushing for the use of React Server Components.
+The Next.js App Directory Architecture was released in beta and React Server Components move out of experimental into full support.
+I would go beyond saying Next.js supports them to Next.js is pushing for the use of React Server Components.

 app directory architecture which is an entirely new way to architect your Next.js applications with React Server Components in mind.
 The default for components built under the app directory are React Server Components, you must explicitly add